Updated March 2023

 Currently, booster doses are not yet recommended for all children and youth.

-All youth aged 12 and up can receive a booster shot (3rd dose).
-A booster is strongly recommended for:
+All youth aged five and up can receive a booster shot.
+A booster is strongly recommended for those who are immuno-compromised or have an underlying health condition that increases their risk for severe illness from COVID-19.

-- Immuno-Compromised Individuals (age 5-17): Doctors strongly recommend a third dose, and a booster shot, for individuals who are moderately to severely immuno-compromised.
-A third dose should be given at least 28 days after the second dose, and for those age 12+ a fourth dose, or booster, should be given four months after their third dose.
+- Immuno-Compromised Individuals (age 6 months and older): Doctors strongly recommend a third dose for individuals who are moderately to severely immuno-compromised to complete their primary series.
+Boosters are also recommended for some age groups.
+A third dose should be given at least 28 days after the second dose, and for those age 5+ a fourth dose, or first booster, should be given four to six months after their third dose.
 See below for the definition of moderately to severely immuno-compromised.

 - Cancer (active treatment)